color-js/color.js/docs/contrast.md

 This is true for both those with low vision and those with normal vision.

 Color.js provides several methods to estimate luminance contrast.
+Most methods report a contrast of 0 for a color on itself (WCAG 2.1 gives 1), and around 100 for the highest contrast black-on-white (WCAG 2.1 gives 21, Weber gives a high number which we cap at 50,000).
+Methods which distinguish polarity will report a negative number for reverse polarity;
+APCA gives -110 for white on black.

 The strengths, drawbacks and uses of these methods have been examined by the NASA (Color Usage Research Lab).